ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 * The roles of states are now determined depending on the value they represent instead of just `"value"`
 * Added a new option to configure if user-defined names for states may be overwritten
 * The `targetValue` state of `Color Switch CC` no longer has `write` set to `false`

-### 1.7.5 (2020-10-11)
-* Fixed the creation of some missing states (`Alarm Sensor CC` in idle state, `Multilevel Switch CC` V1/V2)
-* When a message should be sent to a node that is assumed to be dead, the node is now pinged first to check if it is really dead
-* Improved compatibility with devices that support `Notification CC V2+` but send `V1` commands.

 ## License